apigee-labs/transicator/README.md

 Now that the servers are running, you can test the API.

-To get started, imagine that we have a database that contains some tables that have an _apid_scope column, and that there are some rows in those tables that have the value "foo" for _apid_scope.
+To get started, imagine that we have a database that contains some tables that have an _change_selector column, and that there are some rows in those tables that have the value "foo" for _change_selector.
 For instance, let's create a table and insert some values:

 ````